Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Introduction

-Based on these observations, in this paper, we will describe the evolution of 6G systems towards a \emph{network of intelligence} augmenting low-latency and massive communications considered in 5G.
-We start with a discussion on semantic and pragmatic communication by drawing parallels to linguistics.
+Based on these observations, this paper will describe the evolution of 6G systems towards a \emph{network of intelligence} augmenting low-latency and massive communications considered in 5G.
+We start with a discussion on semantic and pragmatic communications by drawing parallels to linguistics.
 Next, we describe the relation between semantic communication and data/knowledge representation seen through the lens of source coding.
-This is followed by generalized real-time requirements in 6G, including both cyber-physical systems that interact with the environment as well as real-time inference.
-Finally, we discuss closed-loop massive communication and its relation to distributed/federated learning.
+This is followed by generalized real-time requirements in 6G, including both cyber-physical systems that interact with the environment and real-time inference.
+Finally, we discuss closed-loop massive communication and its potential role in distributed and federated learning.